kingjz1/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
-Use Monte Carlo simulation to approximate the variance of a random variable
+Uses Monte Carlo simulation to approximate the variance of a random variable